vdrnxs/mew-mcp/README.md

-# MCP Server
+# lean-mcp

-A Model Context Protocol (MCP) server implementation using FastMCP, providing computational tools through a standardized interface.
+A lightweight, minimal MCP (Model Context Protocol) server starter template.
+Built with Python and FastMCP for quick deployment and easy customization.

 ## Overview

-This server exposes computational tools via the MCP protocol using HTTP transport.
-Built with Python and FastMCP, it demonstrates a minimal yet production-ready MCP server implementation.
+lean-mcp is a lean, no-frills foundation for building MCP servers.
+It provides essential tooling infrastructure with streamable HTTP transport, ready to be adapted for your specific use case.

 ## Features